Leegenux/C_socket_client_server/README.md

 The executable `tcp-server` listens on `localhost:port`.
 It serves as a echo server, that is, echoes back the data sent from `tcp-client`.

-And the port should be given as command line parameter.
+The port should be given as command line parameter.

 Its help string : `Usage:  tcp-server <port>`